Healthy Postpartum Snack Ideas for Energy & Recovery - Baby Chick

 pumpkin seeds and Mariani pitted dates

 Iron is vital to prioritize after birth because it helps to carry oxygen through the bloodstream.
-This nutrient’s requirements are increased in postpartum women, and anemia may result over time if adequate amounts are not consumed.
+The nutrient requirements of postpartum women increase, and anemia may develop over time if adequate amounts of these nutrients are not consumed.
 Iron comes in two forms: heme iron or non-heme iron.
 Non-heme iron is found in animal products, and heme iron is found in plant products.
 A great snack option that includes iron is pumpkin seeds!
-Also, dried fruit options with no added sugar, like Mariani Dried Dates, are an easy snack that can provide your body with iron!4,5
+Additionally, dried fruit options with no added sugar, such as Mariani Dried Dates, are a convenient snack that can provide your body with essential iron.4,5

 Light Healthy Snack made from Banana Slices and Cashew Butter on Grey Background

 After birth, sufficient protein consumption is necessary.
 Protein can help your body recover from childbirth.
-An easy postpartum snack that can provide your body with protein is a banana with peanut butter drizzled on top!
+A simple postpartum snack that can provide your body with protein is a banana topped with peanut butter.
 Peanut butter is high in both protein and healthy fats.
 You can even spice this snack by adding a sprinkle of cinnamon or a drizzle of honey!6,7

 Nature Factor Organic Coconut Water - Case of 12-10.1 Fl oz.

-We’ve talked a lot about snacks, but we can’t forget our fluid intake!
-Getting adequate amounts of water can assist in carrying nutrients throughout the body and can help eliminate toxins.
+We’ve discussed snacks extensively, but we can’t forget about our fluid intake!
+Consuming adequate amounts of water can help transport nutrients throughout the body and aid in eliminating toxins.
 Drinking plenty of fluids can help your body return to its pre-pregnancy state more quickly!
 Water is a great option in this case, but even products like Nature Factor Organic Coconut Water can promote hydration!8

 We’ve discussed several postpartum snack options that may suit your busy life.
-But let’s look at a few recipes that combine all these necessary nutrients into one and more.
+Now, let’s look at a few recipes that combine all these essential nutrients into one and more.
 These can be an excellent option whenever you find yourself with some additional time on your hands.

 Healthy breakfast green smoothie bowl topped with fruits, nuts, berries and seeds over rustic wooden background